lauri-jokinen/HS_scraper/README.md

 First, we find the ID for the paper.
 The ID is then used with a hidden API that fetches the contents.

 ## About the paper ID
 The paper ID is *almost* always systematically incremented daily.
-However, a correct ID can be found at the regular website of the paper.
-This method is used in the code.
+The correct IDs can be found at the regular website of the paper.
+This method is applied in the code.